Resident's FAQ

 • Pay by personal check, certified check or money order to our rental offices; (free)

-• Pay by phone from your bank account or debit/credit cards anytime; ($9.95 fee for both & convenience fees for debit/credit cards apply)
+• Pay by phone from your bank account or debit/credit cards anytime; (convenience fees for debit/credit cards apply)

 See the Rent Payment Options section of our Resident’s Corner page for full details.
 Note that personal checks and online payments may not always be accepted, for legal or other reasons.